Thyago/udacity-nanodegree-project5/README.md

-# udacity-nanodegree-project5
+# Udacity Nanodegree - Project 5 - Face Generation
-Project 5 - Face Generation
+Created by Thyago Clemente for submission to Udacity's Nanodregree course.